mzamora/mzamora.github.io/research.md

 ## Research
 My current research mixes cloud physics and solar resource knowledge areas.
+I mostly work running LES and then doing data analysis of both model outputs and observational datasets.
+Open to collaborations on:
+* Spatial organization, physics, and turbulence of cloud boundary layers
+* Dynamics of the coastal stratocumulus breakup and coastal modeling challenges
+* Linking the spatial features of clouds to solar variability
+* Characterization and effects of solar variability on electrical and thermal conversion devices
+* Characterization and optimization of solar thermal components
+* Modeling tools for varied energy applications

 ## Publications and conferences
 * Mónica N. Zamora Zapata, Thijs Heus, Jan Kleissl.